 For beekeepers with at least one year’s experience we provide training for the BBKA Basics assessment, which tests basic knowledge of beekeeping through a practical and oral assessment.
 Courses will be run every other year.

-For more information on beekeeper training, please contact the Course co-ordinator via the contacts page.
+For more information on beekeeper training, please visit the Learn about beekeeping page.

 The association has a library of approximately 50 books covering a wide range of beekeeping and bee-related topics.
-These books are available for members to borrow free of charge.
+Due to the pandemic, these books are currently not available for members to borrow.

 The association has an annual program of events, including apiary visits, lectures and social events, cumulating in the annual Honey Show which is held in late October or November.

 The association has two out-apiaries, in Otley and Ilkley, available for the use of members on a temporary basis and for a limited number of hives.

 We also have a seasonal Heather Apiary on the moors which is used during August and September.

 For further information please contact the Fisher’s Field (ilkley) or Otley apiary managers, or the Secretary (for enquiries about the heather apiary) via the contacts page.

 The Association’s membership is distributed over a wide area, so local groups have been formed to make it easier for members to meet other beekeepers, swap advice, ask questions and sometimes enjoy a drink or two.